The wisconsin delegation

 United states senator tammy baldwin (D)

-Wisconsin’s junior senator is completing her second term and is running for re-election in 2024.
-A member of the Appropriations Committee; the Commerce, Science and Transportation Committee; and the Health, Education, Labor and Pensions Committee, Senator Baldwin graduated from Smith College with a law degree from the University of Wisconsin.
+Wisconsin’s junior senator is serving her third term and is a member of the Appropriations Committee; the Commerce, Science and Transportation Committee; and the Health, Education, Labor and Pensions Committee.
+Senator Baldwin graduated from Smith College with a law degree from the University of Wisconsin.

 Thomas Rank: B